Red Purge: Shift of the Japanese Communist Party and clashes

 On January 25, Nosaka publicly declared in the preparatory session of the House of Representatives that 1950 would be the year that determine Japan's fate, emphasizing the need for a massive movement to reach peace treaties with all belligerent countries.
 In February, Nosaka made a self-criticism in the party's official newspaper Shimbun Akahata (Akahata), and JCP had since shifted to a more radical and combative strategy.

-The shift inside JCP has made both SCAP and Japanese government very cautious and led them to believe that JCP was being manipulated by Soviet Union and China.
+The shift inside the JCP made both SCAP and the Japanese government very cautious and led them to believe that the JCP was being manipulated by the Soviet Union and China.
 At the end of January, the Ministry of Education officially announced that red professors should be excluded from the education system.
 On March 6, Yoshida sent a letter to MacArthur suggesting the formal dissolution of JCP.
 MacArthur replied that he did not have such authority, but he would not oppose the resolution if it was passed by the Diet.
 In April, Eells was accused by students from Zengakuren during a lecture at Kyushu University of trying to turn Japan into a U.S. colony, and the students demanded that the censorship of the professors be stopped.
 Immediately thereafter, major industrial and business CEOs announced that they would not hire communist sympathizers and communist students.
 On May 30, JCP-related groups protested and chanted anti-American slogans in front of the Tokyo Imperial Palace, and during the same period, Akahata published a series of articles criticizing the policies of the Occupation authorities.
 On June 6, MacArthur ordered Yoshida to formally purge 24 influential members of JCP's Central Committee and forbid them from conducting all political activities or publishing any articles in journals.
 The next day, the order was extended to the entire Akahata editorial board.